anfederico/clairvoyant/README.md

 #### Portfolio Simulation
 Once you've established your model can accurately predict price movement a day in advance, simulate a portfolio and test your performance with a particular stock.
-User definited trading logic lets you control the flow of your capital based on the model's confidence in its prediction and the following next day outcome.
+User defined trading logic lets you control the flow of your capital based on the model's confidence in its prediction and the following next day outcome.